michael2to3/scripts/wifi/evil-twin-opn/README.md

 ## Overview

 Fish AP is a tool designed to create an Access Point (AP) and run a web server for targeted network testing.
-It provides functionality to redirect network traffic and capture authentication handshakes.
+It enables network traffic redirection and the capture of authentication handshakes.

+---

 ## Usage

 ### Step 1: Create Access Point

-Use `berate_ap` to create an AP with the following command:
+Use berate_ap to create an access point:

 ```bash
 ./berate_ap --no-virt -n wlan1 example --redirect-to-localhost --mac XX:XX:XX:XX:XX:XX
 ```

-- Argument Details:
+- **Arguments:**
-  - --no-virt: Disables the creation of a virtual interface.
+  - --no-virt: Disables creation of a virtual interface.
   - -n wlan1: Specifies the network interface.
   - example: Name of the access point.
-  - --redirect-to-localhost: Redirects the traffic to localhost.
+  - --redirect-to-localhost: Redirects all traffic to localhost.
   - --mac XX:XX:XX:XX:XX:XX: Sets a custom MAC address for the AP.

-### Step 2: Setup Web Server
+### Step 2: Set Up Web Server

 Copy the captured handshake file to the web server directory: